transentis/bptk_py/README.md

 ### Receive Data - not plot
 In some cases you might want to receive the scenario results as a table instead of seeing a plot only.
 There is the parameter ``return_df``.
 In default, this is set to ``False``.
 When adding it as parameter to the plotting methods, and setting it to ``True``, you will receive a [Pandas DataFrame](https://pandas.pydata.org/pandas-docs/stable/).
 You can use the powerful API of Pandas to analyze, crunch data and join the results of multiple scenarios and equations for gaining deeper insights into the simulation results.

+## Interactive Plotting
+An important part of modelling is to modify values on-the-fly, interactively with the customer.
+The API call ``bptk.plot_with_sliders`` has this functionality.
+You may define a parameter constants containing a list of tuples of the structure ``("name.of.constant",start_value,maximum_value)``.
+This allows you to see the results of the simulations instantly without having to re-run the simulation manually.
+See a working example in the interactive readme.

 ## Strategy simulation
 The simulator is also able to simulate various strategies.
 A strategy defines which constants change at which point in time of the simulation.
 For defining a strategy, use the ``strategy`` key in your scenario definition and give (key,value) sets for the constants you'd like to change.
 Note that the ``constants`` field in the strategy will also be parsed at ``t=0`` for initial modifications of the strategies.
 ```